scala/scala3/docs/docs/reference/experimental/canthrow.md

 ```scala
 import scala.unsafeExceptions.canThrowAny
 ```
-This will provide the `CanThrow` ability for any exception, and thereby allow all throws and all other calls, no matter what the current state of `throws` declarations is.
+This will provide the `CanThrow` capability for any exception, and thereby allow all throws and all other calls, no matter what the current state of `throws` declarations is.
 Here's the definition of `canThrowAny`:
 ```scala